shawnk-23/DE_Capstone/README.md

 - Loan.py: Used to fetch data from API and load to DB.
 - Graph2.py: Used for visualizing loan/transaction results.

+## Resolution of Technical Challenges:
+- During the implementation of the 'transactions.py' logic, I encountered some unexpected system-related warnings and errors when using Spark.
+To address this issue, I successfully resolved it by switching to 'mysql.connector' for handling the data.
+- Another challenge emerged when implementing an update query in 'customer.py' using Spark.
+I came to realize that Spark doesn't inherently support update queries, so I opted to employ 'mysql.connector' to overcome this complexity.
+This approach provided a straightforward solution to the problem.
+- Initially, I underestimated the complexity of working with Matplotlib.
+Upon realizing that Matplotlib could become somewhat complex, especially when it comes to customizing aspects like coloring bars differently, assigning distinct figure names, and more, I focused more intently on mastering these finer details.
+- An issue arose when attempting to read a JSON file from a GET response.
+To address this problem, I learned that utilizing 'spark.sparkContext.parallelize()' was necessary to effectively convert the file, ultimately resolving the issue.

 ## References

 - API: https://raw.githubusercontent.com/platformps/LoanDataset/main/loan_data.json